r57zone/Half-Life-Alyx-novr/README.md

 • **Chapter 4: Superweapon (throw grenade into the ventilation)**

-You can simply put the grenade up by using the "PageUP" buttons and go down then by pressing the "Numpad -" button.
+You need to put 2 boxes on top of each other and throw a grenade like on [video](https://youtu.be/RD7Hm8u2XwE).
+If you can’t do it, you can simply put the grenade up by using the "PageUP" buttons and go down then by pressing the "Numpad -" button.